-Thus, it’s important for you to know that if you want to, you can contribute up to $20,500 a year to your TSP, which is the annual limit for TSP contributions as of this publishing in 2022.
+Thus, it’s important for you to know that if you want to, you can contribute up to $22,500 a year to your TSP, which is the annual limit for TSP contributions in 2023.

 The reason why 5% is one of the most popular contribution rates is that 5% is the contribution rate at which you get the maximum employer match that’s provided by the government.
 In addition, if you’re a member of the military and you opted into the blended retirement system, you also get that same 5% match from the government.

 Indeed, you may already know this but it’s important to take a moment to make sure you’re crossing your T’s and dotting your I’s because often when you’re working hard and not a financial expert, you just don’t know what you don’t know.
 For example, I was shocked to discover that one of my close friends didn’t realize she could contribute as much as $22,500, and if I had said something earlier then she could have been saving substantially more to her TSP for the last decade.
 That’s when this lesson hit home for me.

 Tip #3: Be wary of the S Fund

 Finally, our third best practice is to be careful of the S Fund.